 Agriculture, Forestry and Fishing — Claiming Employer Negligence

-Despite the general importance of this industry for cultivating food to sustain us, employees of agriculture, forestry and fishing only make up a single percent of the entire UK working population.
+Despite the general importance of this industry for cultivating food to sustain us, employees of agriculture, forestry, and fishing only make up a single percent of the entire UK working population.
 What is more surprising, is how the sector has a rate of fatalities some 18 times higher than the average for all UK industries, and around double the rate for injury.
-By all statistics, agricultural, forestry and fishing employees are in a particularly risky occupation, with workplace hazards from animals, vehicles, machinery and moving/falling objects responsible in part for 32 fatal and 14,000 non-fatal injuries in the 18/19 period alone.
+By all statistics, agricultural, forestry and fishing employees are in a particularly risky occupation, with workplace hazards from animals, vehicles, machinery, and moving/falling objects responsible in part for 32 fatal and 14,000 non-fatal injuries in the 18/19 period alone.

 Agriculture in its many forms is the oldest type of industry our species conceptualised, it helped bring people together and establish settlements across the world.
-In more modern times, agriculture and forestry are concentrated in more rural areas of the UK, such as the South West, parts of Wales and Scotland, as well as some of the Yorkshire & the Humber region, and the transport industry moves it across to urban centres, like London, or moved to more industrial areas for use in manufacturing first.
-Whereas fishing is usually offshore and placements dependant on a variety of factors.
-The roles of workers in this sector are grouped in three subcategories: agriculture – concerning itself with crop and animal farming; forestry and logging – which also includes gathering non-wood items like mushrooms and nuts; lastly, fishing and general aquaculture.
+In more modern times, agriculture and forestry are concentrated in more rural areas of the UK, such as the South West, parts of Wales and Scotland, as well as some of the Yorkshire & the Humber region.
+The transport industry moves it across to urban centres, like London, or moved to more industrial areas for use in manufacturing first.
+Whereas fishing is usually offshore and placements dependent on a variety of factors.
+The roles of workers in this sector are grouped in three subcategories: agriculture — concerning itself with crop and animal farming; forestry and logging — which also includes gathering non-wood items like mushrooms and nuts; lastly, fishing and general aquaculture.

-Whilst accounting for a relatively small workforce, the grouping of agriculture, fishing and forestry can feel a little broad in scope.
+Whilst accounting for a relatively small workforce, the grouping of agriculture, fishing, and forestry can feel a little broad in scope.
 But it is difficult to separate out common accidents into particular job types.
 Whilst fisherman might experience more in the way of slips, trips and falls during rough seas, it doesn’t seem particularly limited to that sector.
 Much in the same way that forestry or logging workers might have a higher rate of falls from heights.
 Animal injuries are probably more limited to farming than the other scenarios mentioned.
 In thought, a lot of these examples might seem like occupational hazards that just come with the territory; however, employers always need to be working to mitigate them.
 If particularly poor weather is present, it might be too great a risk for fishermen to be exposed to it.
 If equipment isn’t properly testing, tree-cutters and similar roles will be put in unnecessary danger.
 And while animals are notably dangerous, free agents in terms of hazards, there clearly could be better methods of working with them, considering how common place injuries and fatalities involving them are.
-In the event of workers suffering from employer negligence in any form, our panel of solicitors aim to hold them responsible and seek damages to support claimants.
+In the event of workers suffering from employer negligence in any form, our panel of solicitors aims to hold them responsible and seek damages to support claimants.

 Claim compensation for an injury or illness from working in agriculture, forestry or fishing with our solicitors.

 There have been an estimated 14,000 of this sector’s employees suffering from a new or worsened illness or disease which they blamed their work environment for in 2019.
-Around half of these reported ill-health cases were from musculoskeletal disorders, which are significantly higher in number than other industries.
+Around half of these reported ill-health cases were from musculoskeletal disorders, which are significantly higher than other industries.
 In the same year, there was also 14,000 workers sustaining injuries from accidents that weren’t fatal.
-Whilst, 32 agriculture, fishing and forestry workers lost their lives, with 25% of cases attributed to being struck by a moving vehicle and 17% to animal related injuries.
+Whilst, 32 agriculture, fishing, and forestry workers lost their lives, with 25% of cases attributed to being struck by a moving vehicle and 17% to animal related injuries.
 The scale and regularity of hazards inflicted upon agri-workers means we are dealing with a wide variety of claims.
-We seek to make farming, fishing and forestry employers responsible for however they have affected you, and we have years of experience successfully winning damages for workers we represent.
+We seek to make farming, fishing, and forestry employers responsible for however they have affected you, and we have years of experience successfully winning damages for workers we represent.